dead-claudia/lifted-pipeline-proposal/pipeline-lift.md

 Here's what I propose:

 1. A new low-precedence `x :> f` left-associative infix operator for left-to-right lifted pipelines.
-1. A new well-known symbol `@@lift` that is used by those pipeline operators to dispatch based on type.
-1. An async variant `x :> async f` that calls `Symbol.asyncLift`, awaits its result, and wraps the function to an async one.
+1. An async variant `x :> async f` for pipelines with async return values and/or callbacks.
 1. An async variant `x :> await f` that is sugar for `await (x :> async f)`
+1. Two new well-known symbols `@@lift` and `@@asyncLift` that are used by those pipeline operators to dispatch based on type.

 The pipeline operators simply call `Symbol.lift`/`Symbol.asyncLift`: